Wan Peng: Career

-On January 18, 2024, she starred as one of main lead in a game based historical drama "Sword And Fairy(Chinese Paladin 6)" opposite Fu Xin Bo, which is based on Sixth season of the game The Legend of Sword and Fairy, which was broadcast on Tencent Video and Zhejiang Satellite TV simultaneously, where she portrayed the role of "Luo Zhao Yan" one of the most favorite character of this game, for this role she gets positive response from audience.
-On February 3, she participated in the 2024 Hunan Satellite TV Spring Festival performing the poetry and creative show along with Luo Yun Xi and others, In March she participated in Game based comedy Variety Show "Hello, Saturday 2024" as guest for promoting her drama "Sword and Fairy(Chinese Paladin 6)" along with her cast of the drama.
+On January 18, 2024, she starred as one of main lead in a game based historical drama Sword and Fairy (Chinese Paladin 6) opposite Fu Xinbo, which is based on sixth season of the game The Legend of Sword and Fairy 6, and was broadcast on Tencent Video and Zhejiang TV, simultaneously.
+She portrayed the role of Luo Zhaoyan, one of the most favorite character of the game.
+For this role, she got positive response from audience.
+On February 3, she participated in the 2024 Hunan Satellite TV Spring Festival, performing the poetry and creative show along with Luo Yunxi and others.
+In March, she participated in game based comedy variety show Hello, Saturday 2024 as a guest for promotion of the drama along with its cast.
 On April 10, she attended Ami Paris Brand Event Party in Suzhou, China.
-On April 22, she starred in a Romance drama "Will Love in Spring" as Guest Appearance, which gets much response from netizens.
-In May she participated in a Game based Variety Show "Funny Team(2024)" as a guest contestant for two episodes.
-On June 24, she participate in "Tencent Video 2024 Drama Party" where she promoted her upcoming Urban elite drama "Dear Enemy" with her co-star Gao Ye and Michelle Chen.
+On April 22, she appeared as a guest in romance drama Will Love in Spring, which gets much response from netizens.
+In May, she participated in a game based variety show Funny Team as a guest contestant for two episodes.
+On June 24, she participated in Tencent Video 2024 Drama Party, where she promoted her upcoming urban elite drama Dear Enemy, with her co-star Gao Ye and Michelle Chen.
 In November, she was selected into the list of young actors in the 2024 Starry Ocean Show.
-On November 16, she attended 37th China Golden Rooster Awards Ceremony and sang the song "Sea Of Stars" with other celebrities who participated in 2024 Starry Ocean show.
+On November 16, she attended 37th China Golden Rooster Awards Ceremony and sang the song "Sea of Stars", with other celebrities who participated in 2024 Starry Ocean Show.

-On January 4, 2025, she attended Tencent Video All Star Night 2024 and Won the "Promising TV actor of the year" for her outstanding performance in Sword And Fairy(Chinese Paladin6)" and "Will Love in Spring".
+On January 4, 2025, she attended Tencent Video All Star Night 2024 and won the Promising TV Actor of the Year for her outstanding performance in Sword and Fairy (Chinese Paladin 6) and Will Love in Spring.